Laragear/EmailLogin/README.md

 ## Sending the login email

-To implement the login email manually, you need to capture the user credentials from the form submission.
-The `EmailLoginRequest` does most of the heavy lifting for you.
+To implement the login email manually, you need to capture the email from the form submission.
+The `Laragear\EmailLogin\Http\Requests\EmailLoginRequest` does most of the heavy lifting for you.

 If you're using the defaults that come with Laravel, the request automatically validates the email.
 You only need to return the `sendAndBack()` method to redirect the user back to the form.